Hirsch Library Collections

 Collection Overview

-The Hirsch Library contains more than 140,000 volumes devoted to the visual arts.
+The Hirsch Library contains roughly 175,000 volumes devoted to the visual arts.
 The collection features not only books and periodicals, but you’ll also find an array of online resources, auction catalogs dating from the 19th century, unique artists’ books, museum collection catalogs from around the globe, and artist files covering more than 25,000 artists.
 The collection complements the MFAH art collections and exhibitions, with additional emphasis on areas of potential growth.

 Noteworthy contributions to the library come from the collections of Edgar Peters Bowron, Garth Clark & Mark Del Vecchio, Alfred C. Glassell, Jr., Manfred Heiting, Garth Jowett, Joan Morgenstern, Sarah Campbell Blaffer Foundation, Anne Wilkes Tucker, and Clinton T. Willour.

-For more information about these collections and others, search the library catalog, consult a librarian, abd visit the reading room.
+For more information about these collections and others, search the library catalog, consult a librarian, and visit the reading room.

-Featured Collection: Photography Books from the Collection of Manfred Heiting
+Featured Collection: Brazilian Constructive Books from the Collection of Adolpho Leirner

 Search the Collections

-The Hirsch Library's catalog provides an efficient means to search virtually the entire collection of the Hirsch and Powell Libraries, including books, periodicals, theses and dissertations, artist files, and online resources.
-This can be done from work, home, or school via the Internet.
-For detailed information about items generally not included in the Library catalog such as auction catalogs, museum files, and commercial gallery catalogs, please contact the Hirsch Library
+The Hirsch Library’s catalog provides an efficient means to search virtually the entire collection of the Hirsch and Powell Libraries, including books, periodicals, theses and dissertations, artist files, and online resources.
+These searches can be conducted from work, home, or school via the Internet.
+For detailed information about items generally not included, such as auction catalogs, commercial gallery catalogs, and museum files, contact the Hirsch Library.

 Explore the Rare Collections